Heat (1972 film): Production

 Heat was based on an idea by writer John Hallowell.
-The film was shot in Los Angeles in 1971.
-Without a written plot, it was produced for less than $100,000 in two weeks.
+Produced for less than $100,000 and developed without a formal written plot, the film was shot over two weeks in a Hollywood mansion in 1971.
+The love scenes were filmed several months later during Labor Day weekend at Warhol's house in East Hampton, New York.

 Release

 In May 1972, Heat was screened at the Cannes Film Festival.
-In August 1972, the film was screened at the 33rd Venice International Film Festival.
-It was the first Andy Warhol production permitted to be shown in Italy.
+The following August, it was shown at the 33rd Venice International Film Festival, becoming the first Warhol production permitted to screen in Italy.

-Heat was screened at the New York Film Festival on October 5, 1972, before opening the following day at New York's Festival Theatre and then expanding to the Waverly Theatre in Greenwich Village and the Rialto Theatre in Times Square on October 11.
+The film premiered at the New York Film Festival on October 5, 1972, before opening the next day at New York's Festival Theatre.
+It later expanded to the Waverly Theatre in Greenwich Village and the Rialto Theatre in Times Square on October 11.
+The film grossed $28,000 in its first week of release at the Festival Theatre.

-On October 16, 1972, there was a screening and reception for the film at the Directors Guild on Sunset Boulevard in Hollywood.
-Celebrities like Joni Mitchell, Jack Nicholson, Ross Hunter, and George Cukor attended the viewing.
+On October 16, 1972, a special screening and reception was held at the Directors Guild of America on Sunset Boulevard in Hollywood.
+Among those in attendance were Joni Mitchell, Jack Nicholson, Ross Hunter, and George Cukor.

-Before opening at San Francisco's Music Hall venue in October 1972, the film was screened at the San Francisco International Film Festival.
+The film was screened at the San Francisco International Film Festival on October 19, 1972, and shown the following day at the Palace of Fine Arts before opening at San Francisco's Music Hall Theatre on October 21.

-The film grossed $28,000 in its first week.